MiguelB512/Kickstarter-Analysis/Challenge.md

   and having a successful project.
 The percentage that failed also went up as the goal got higher, which is a direct correlation between success and goals.

-  One interesting thing to look at is the percentage of successful projects inm the $35,000 - $44,999 range, it's curious as to why that range had a higher success rate than the ranges before.
+  One interesting thing to look at is the percentage of successful projects in the $35,000 - $44,999 range, it's curious as to why that range had a higher success rate than the ranges before.

   ### Challenges and Difficulties Encountered